(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 I found these pumpkin cookie cutters on Amazon!
 They’re only a couple dollars and they work so well.
 I used the larger size (4inch) pumpkin cookie cutter for these hand pies!
 To make jack-o’-lantern pumpkins, simply cut out eyes and a smile on the pumpkins using a sharp paring knife.

 What ingredients will I need to make these pumpkin hand pies?

 You’ll need just a couple simple ingredients to make these jack-o’-lantern pumpkin hand pies.
 Here’s the shopping list!

-- gluten free all purpose flour (or sub regular all purpose flour)
+- gluten free all purpose flour (or you can sub regular all purpose flour)

-- coconut sugar (or sub monk fruit or other granulated sugar)
+- coconut sugar (or sub another granulated sugar/sweetener)

 - coconut oil (or sub regular or vegan butter)